Cybnate/Counterparty/README.md

 expired at the end of blocks.

-## Non‐Counterparty transactions
+## Non‐PeerAsset transactions

-counterpartyd supports the construction of two kinds of transactions that are not themselves considered Counterparty transactions:
+peerassetd supports the construction of two kinds of transactions that are not themselves considered PeerAsset transactions:

-* BTC sends
+* PPC sends
-* BTC dividends to Counterparty assets
+* PPC dividends to PeerAsset assets

 Neither of these two transactions is constructed with a data field.